rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

        ...
    }

-   void CoRecursiveFunction(...)
+   void MutuallyRecursiveFunction(...)
    {
        ...
    }
 }
 ```

-This isn't actually too different from using global variables, but it is better practice.
+This is similar to using a global variable, but in better practice.
 The state is private to the class and instanced along with the class so we don't need to clean it up if we need to use the class more than once.

 Basic software engineering 101 so far.